MJoergen/touchdown_db/README.md

 ## Swapping player to move
-Another part of the algorithm is when examining a legal move and performing a lookup in the database, the player to move has to be changed.
-I've chosen to only consider positions where "X" is to play.
-Therefore, we need an efficient way to "turn the board around".
-This is done by:
+Another part of the algorithm is when examining a legal move and performing a lookup in the database, the player to move has to be changed, i.e. after "X" has moved, it is now player "O"'s turn.
-1. Reversing the bits in "p" and "x".
-The effectively rotates the board 180 degrees.
-2. Negating the bits in "x".
-This effectively interchanges "X" and "O".
-3. Shifting the bits in "x" by the amount (8 - cp).

 ### Example
 The position